tokio-rs/prost/README.md

 }
 ```

 You need to compile these definitions alone before your other protos.
-The above will generate const `Extension` fields `MY_OPT` and `MY_OPT_REPEATED` that you'll need to register in an `ExtensionRegistry` as well as request data from an `Extendable` message.
+The above will generate const `Extension` fields `MY_OPT` and `MY_REPEATED_OPT` that you'll need to register in an `ExtensionRegistry` as well as request data from an `Extendable` message.

 ### Setting Option Data in Proto Files